Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-Using `Frame::set_label_widget`, we can furthermore choose a label widget, which will be displayed above the child widget of the frame.
+Using `Frame::set_label_widget`, we can furthermore choose a widget to be displayed above the child widget of the frame.
 This will usually be a `Label`, though `set_label_widget` accepts any kind of widget.

 `Frame` is rarely necessary, but will make GUIs seem more aesthetically pleasing and polished.